openresty/opm/README.md

 -------

 Specifies the root directory of the documentation files.
 Default to `lib`.

+You must not use absolute directory paths or paths containing `..` as the value.

 `opm build` always tries to collect the documentation files in either the Markdown (`.md` or `.markdown`) or the POD (`.pod`) format.